nadasalem155/Gender-Voice-Classifier/README.md

 print("Male 👨‍🦱" if pred[0][0] > 0.5 else "Female 👩‍🦰")

 ---
-📌 Notes
+##📌 Notes

-The Streamlit app loads the model once for efficiency using @st.cache_resource
+-The Streamlit app loads the model once for efficiency using @st.cache_resource

-Audio files are temporarily stored for processing and can be removed with a button click
+-Audio files are temporarily stored for processing and can be removed with a button click

-Spectrogram resizing ensures uniform input shape (128x128x1) for CNN
+-Spectrogram resizing ensures uniform input shape (128x128x1) for CNN